 This is even worse if the sub has a ported design (meaning the subwoofer has an opening to allow airflow).
 In such a case, ensure the sub is about 12 inches or so from the wall.

 Additionally, as a general rule of thumb, you should avoid placing the subwoofer an equal distance from two walls.

 In other words, don’t place it in the middle of a room.
 Place it farther from one wall and closer to another.
 This kind of asymmetrical placement will result in louder bass output and a general smoother response.

 Just remember that when you are placing your speaker in a corner, place it somewhere that is is especially not likely to vibrate too much.

 3. Get Fresh Cables and Connectors

 If it’s not broken, don’t fix it they say.
 Well, that doesn’t apply to speaker cables and connectors.

-Yes, they are just wires, however they should be checked regularly and replaced if needs be.
-Remember, wires are made of metal whether its copper or whatever and these material degrade as time rolls on.
+Yes, they are just wires, however, they should be checked regularly and replaced if needs be.
+Remember, wires are made of metal whether it’s copper or whatever, and these materials degrade as time rolls on.

-As the wiring degrades, so does the electrical signals that travel through them and therefore the audio output degrades as well.
+As the wiring degrades, so do the electrical signals that travel through them and therefore the audio output degrades as well.

 It is also important to remember to purchase good cable connectors.
 Too many people purchase expensive and excellent speaker cables such as the InstallGear 14 Gauge AWG Speaker WireInstallGear 14 Gauge AWG and connect them with poor connectors which defeats the entire purpose.

-In other cases, many people use really good wires, but don’t splice them correctly.
-We have seen this soo many times.
+In other cases, many people use really good wires but don’t splice them correctly.
+We have seen this so many times.
 You need to get a good wire splice connector and learn how to properly splice wires.